usdot-jpo-ode/wzdx/README.md

 ## Navigating the Repository
 The WZDx specification repository contains two main subdirectories, each containing their own README file with additional information about their purpose and the files within:

-1. [`create-feed`](/create-feed), which contains information regarding creation of a WZDx feed, such as the feed format, example feed outputs, JSON schemas, and validation tools.
+1. [`create-feed`](/create-feed), which contains information regarding the creation of a WZDx feed, such as the feed format, example feed outputs, JSON schemas, and validation tools.
 2. [`feed-content`](/feed-content), which details the data content of the WZDx specification, including data tables, field names and types, enumerations.

 A third directory, [`images`](/images) contains images that are referenced throughout the repository.